Florence Nightingale Medal: Medal description

 The vesica piscis-shaped medal is composed of gold and silver-gilt and bears a portrait of Florence Nightingale surrounded by the words "Ad memoriam Florence Nightingale 1820–1910".
 On the reverse, the name of the recipient and the date of the award is engraved, surrounded by the inscription "Pro vera misericordia et cara humanitate perennis décor universalis" ("true and loving humanitarianism – a lasting general propriety").
 The medal is attached to a white and red ribbon by a clasp featuring a red enamel cross encircled by a green laurel crown.
 Recipients are also presented with a parchment diploma of the award and, from 1927, a miniature version of the medal that could be more easily worn.
 The medal and a diploma are usually presented by the head of state at a ceremony in their own country, which is required to have "a formal character, in keeping with the founders' wishes".

 Sets of medals

-In 2007, the 41st set of medals were awarded to 35 recipients from 18 countries.
+In 2007, the 41st set of medals was awarded to 35 recipients from 18 countries.